Aleksandar Vučić: President (2017–present)

 The election result sparked protests around Serbia.
 Thousands of protesters accused Vučić of leading the country towards authoritarianism.
-Protesters organised the rallies through social media, insisted that they are not linked to any party or politician, and demanded a total overhaul of what they call "corrupt political, business and media systems that serve an elite led by Mr Vučić".
-Vučić maintained that the protests were organized by his political opponents who expected "the dictator would bring the police into the streets."
+Protesters organized the rallies through social media, insisted that they are not linked to any party or politician, and demanded a total overhaul of what they call "corrupt political, business and media systems that serve an elite led by Mr Vučić".
+Vučić said that the protests were organized by his political opponents who, he said, expected "the dictator would bring the police into the streets."

-However, Vučić was sworn in as President of Serbia on 31 May, in front of Parliament.
+Vučić was sworn in as President of Serbia on 31 May, in front of Parliament.
 He promised to continue with reforms and said Serbia will remain on a European path.
-He also said Serbia will maintain military neutrality, but continue to build partnerships with both NATO and Russia.
+Vučić also said Serbia will maintain military neutrality and continue to build partnerships with both NATO and Russia.

-After becoming president, Vučić disbanded the traditional police security service responsible for President's protection, and replaced it with members of the Cobras, military police unit which contrary to the law, protected him while he served as the Prime Minister from 2014 to 2017.
+After becoming president, Vučić disbanded the traditional police security service responsible for president's protection, and replaced it with members of the Cobras, military police unit which contrary to the law, protected him while he served as the prime minister from 2014 to 2017.

-During late 2018 and early 2019, thousands of Serbians took to the streets to protest the presidency of Vučić.
+During late 2018 and early 2019, thousands of Serbs took to the streets to protest the presidency of Vučić.
 The protesters accused Vučić and the SNS of corruption and stated that Vučić is trying to cement himself as an autocrat, which he denied.
 In 2019, Freedom House's report downgraded Serbia's status from Free to Partly Free due to the deterioration in the conduct of elections, continued attempts by the government and allied media outlets to undermine independent journalists through legal harassment and smear campaigns, and Vučić's accumulation of executive powers that conflict with his constitutional role.